NREL/reV/examples/batched_execution/README.rst

 kick off the next step in the pipeline, or to rerun failed jobs.
 See the reV pipeline execution example for more details on how the pipeline works.

 You can also have the batch module submit pipeline monitoring background processes using the ``--monitor-background`` flag as shown below.

 Please note that the stdout/stderr of the background processes will not be captured, so it's important to set the ``log_file`` argument in the pipeline config.

 .. code-block:: bash

-    rev -c "../config_batch.json" batch --monitor-background
+    reV -c "../config_batch.json" batch --monitor-background

 All of the batch jobs can be collected into a single file using the multi-year collection utility.
 This utility is not part of the batch pipeline and needs to